 A school may require a student financial aid applicant to document the data used in determining a student's expected family contribution (EFC).
-A school must is required to obtain and use such specific documentation to verify the EFC if the student aid applicant is selected by the Central Processing System (CPS) according to criteria established by the Department, or if the school has reason to believe that any information provided on the Free Application for Federal Student Aid (FAFSA) is incorrect.
-Beginning with the 2012-2013 award year, the Department will provide annually in the Federal Register a list of the data elements subject to verification and updates regarding acceptable documentation.
-The school also may establish its own verification policies to require certain students to complete the verification process.
-The school may choose to originate but may not disburse a new subsidized Stafford loan, or disburse Perkins, Supplemental Education Opportunity Grant, or additional Federal Work Study funds if the student fails to submit the federally required verification documentation in a timely manner. [§668.54(a)(3) and (5); §668.56; §668.58(a)(2)(iii)]
+A school must is required to obtain and use suchspecific documentation to verify the EFC if the student aid applicant is selected by the Central Processing System (CPS) according to criteria established by the Department, or if the school has reason to believe that any information provided on the Free Application for Federal Student Aid (FAFSA) is incorrect.
+Beginning with the 2012-2013 award year, the Department will provide annually in the Federal Register a list of the data elements that the school must verify and updates regarding acceptable documentation.
+The school also may establish its own verification policies to require certain students to complete a verification process.
+The school may not originate new subsidized Stafford loan funds, or disburse Perkins, SEOG or additional FWS funds if the student fails to submit the federally required verification documentation timely. [§668.54(a)(33) and (55); §668.56]

 A school must develop and apply an adequate system to identify and resolve discrepancies in the information provided by the aid applicant.
 The school must reconcile all conflicting information before disbursing any funds, whether or not the student's application was selected for verification.
 It is the school's responsibility to ensure compliance with federal requirements and verification procedures.
-For more information on verification, schools should refer to federal regulations and the Department's most recent FSA Handbook, Application and Verification Guide.

-[§668, Subpart E; 11-12 FSA Handbook, Application and Verification Guide, Chapter 5, pp. AVG-104 to AVG-105]
+For more information on verification, schools should refer to federal regulations and the Department's most recent FSA Handbook, Application and Verification Guide. [§668, Subpart E; 11-12 FSA Handbook, Application and Verification Guide, Chapter 5, pp. AVG-104 to AVG-105]

-A school may choose to originate but may not disburse subsidized Title IV loan funds until the student completes the verification process.
-However, uUnless the school has reason to believe that the information provided on the FAFSA is incorrect, verification.
-Parent PLUS borrowers are not subject to verification, nor are Grad PLUS loan borrowers who are eligible to receive no subsidized Title IV funds, although PLUS loan eligibility may be affected by changes to the student's EFC that result from the verification process.
-So a graduate student who is eligible only for unsubsidized Stafford loan funds and a Grad PLUS loan need not provide the documentation required under verification rules unless the school's own policies require it.
-But if the student is eligible for any subsidized campus-based funds, the school still must complete the verification process. [§668.58(a)(2)(iii)]
+A school may not originate a subsidized Stafford until the student completes the verification process.
+However, uUnless the school has reason to believe that the information provided on the FAFSA is incorrect, verification is not required if the student has no need-even if the student is selected for verification.
+Parent PLUS borrowers are not subject to verification, nor are Grad PLUS borrowers who receive no subsidized funds, although PLUS loan eligibility may be affected by changes to the student's EFC that result from the verification process.
+So a graduate student who is eligible only for unsubsidized Stafford loan funds and a Grad PLUS Loan need not provide the documentation required under verification rules unless the school's own policies require it.
+But if the student is eligible for any subsidized campus-based funds, the school still must complete the verification process.